andrew/ultimate-awesome/README.md

 - [awesome-gif](https://github.com/davisonio/awesome-gif) - A curated list of awesome GIF resources.
 - [awesome-hexo](https://github.com/hexojs/awesome-hexo) - A curated list of awesome things related to Hexo.
 - [awesome-linux-ricing](https://github.com/avtzis/awesome-linux-ricing) - 🎨 Curated list of awesome themes, tools and apps for customizing the Linux environment.
-- [awesome-local-llms](https://github.com/vince-lam/awesome-local-llms) - Compare open-source local LLM inference projects by their metrics to assess popularity and activeness.
 - [awesome-open-source-supporters](https://github.com/zachflower/awesome-open-source-supporters) - ⭐️ A curated list of companies that offer their services for free to Open Source projects.
 - [awesome-cloud-security](https://github.com/Funkmyster/awesome-cloud-security) - A curated list of awesome cloud security blogs, podcasts, standards, projects, and examples.
 - [awesome-nextjs](https://github.com/officialrajdeepsingh/awesome-nextjs) - A curated list of awesome Nextjs-based libraries that help build small and large-scale applications with next.js.